Mining industry of Burkina Faso

-Gold Mining often plays a significant role in Burkina Faso’s economy.
+Gold mining often plays a significant role in Burkina Faso’s economy.
 Burkina Faso has become Africa's 4th biggest producer of gold in 2012.
 Production of mineral commodities is limited to cement, dolomite, gold, granite, marble, phosphate rock, pumice, other volcanic materials, and salt.

+Burkina Faso has undergone significant changes in fiscal policy regarding gold mining as the country focuses on the nationalization of industrial resources.
+Since the new mining code established in 2024, Burkina Faso has increased state ownership in the mining industry, increased regulation of mining corporations, and reduced tax benefits for companies in the mining sector.

 Child slavery is commonplace in the gold industry.
 Mining accidents are not uncommon, with one of the most prominent cases being when eight miners were trapped underground in the Canadian-owned zinc mine in Perkoa by flood waters.
 The unexpected flooding happened during dry season at Burkina Faso on 16 April 2022.
-While other workers have evacuated safely, the 8 missing workers where working below level 520 or 520 meters from the surface.
+While other workers have evacuated safely, the 8 missing workers were working below level 520 or 520 meters from the surface.

 Structure of the mineral industry

 As of 2006, companies exploring for gold in Burkina Faso include Goldrush Resources, Gryphon Minerals Ltd, Orbis Gold Limited and Golden Rim Resources (2010) of Australia, Cluff Gold plc and Randgold Resources Ltd. of the United Kingdom, and Canadian companies Channel Resources Ltd., Etruscan Resources, Goldbelt Resources Ltd., High River Gold Mines Ltd., Orezone Gold Corporation., Riverstone Resources Inc., and Societe Semafo.
 Etruscan also explores in Burkina Faso for copper.